KDE/documentation-docs-kdenlive-org/user_interface/customizing_interface.rst

    * - *Columns* (click to enlarge)
      - *Rows* (click to enlarge)

-Note that you can still have widgets in rows within one column, and in columns within one row.
-See the dashed lines in the images above.
-Similarly, you can have widgets as tabs (see the yellow box in the screenshots above) regardless of the dock orientation setting.
+You can have widgets as tabs (see the yellow box in the screenshots above) regardless of the dock orientation setting.

+Rearranged layouts are stored in the project file when saving.

 .. _ui-adding_widgets: